St. Charles Community Unit School District 303: Davis-Richmond merger

 In 2010, the school district decided to combine Davis, an overcrowded elementary school, and Richmond, a failing school that was only at 50% capacity, to create Davis Primary (grades K-2) and Richmond Intermediate (grades 3-5).
 The schools are close together so transportation was easy.
 The school days at Richmond were made 40 minutes longer.
 Spanish and French language courses were offered and every student was given their own tablet.

+Lincoln Elementary

+Lincoln Elementary was built in 1928, unfortunately, Lincoln will be closing and had it last school year of the 2023-2024 school year, Lincoln will be repurposed and used for Staff Meetings and PTO Meetings as the former Haines Middle School was used for, will now become an Early Childhood Center.

 Students

 District 303's composite ACT score for 2005 was 21.8 compared to a state average of 20.1.

 81.7 percent of all District 303 students met or exceeded state learning standards in 2005 (85.8 percent ISAT; 70.4 percent Prairie State Achievement Exam.)
 Statewide, an average of 64.9 percent of all students met or exceeded state learning standards in 2005 (68.9 percent ISAT; 54.9 percent PSAE.)

 Curriculum

-District 303 staff is actively involved in curriculum renewal and redesign in partnership with the Illinois Mathematics and Science Academy along with Brown University.
+District 303 staff is actively involved in curriculum renewal and redesign in partnership with the Illinois Mathematics and Science Academy along with Brown University, in the School Year of 2023-2024 District 303 used a new ELA Curriculum from McGraw Hill Education called Wonders.
+They also have had for a while a Math Curriculum from Great Minds called Eureka Math.
+Also using the IAR and ISA - (5th grade, 8th) Through 3-5 in Elementary School 6-8 in Middle.